 This article contains affiliate links to Amazon.
 Family Fun Twin Cities receives a small commission on purchases made through our site.

-- Sunset Hill in Valley View Park (which is a Minneapolis Park, but located mostly in Golden Valley)
+- Sunset Hill in Valley View Park (which is operated by Minneapolis Parks, but located in Golden Valley).

 Also, note that the featured photo is a popular sledding hill between Jackson Square Park and Edison High School.
 I am not sure who owns the property.
 While it is not an official sledding hill, the terrain slopes inward away from all roads.